-My law practice continues to grow in the areas of estate administration and settlement, estate planning, taxation, and estate litigation.
-I also represent clients in all types of real estate transactions, mortgage financing and contract matters, as well as criminal, personal injury, and business litigation.
-My 5 Militia Drive office in Lexington is a bright, 1st floor location with plenty of free parking.
-Please visit my firm’s web site at http://www.georgefootepc.com; you will find useful information there, such as my “Estate Information Check List” which I recommend all clients use to inventory their investments to get a better picture of what their estate is worth.
-You can also contact me at email@example.com.
-This is one of the few “advertisements” I use, as I rely primarily upon recommendations from clients.
-Thank you for the referrals you have provided in 2012 and I wish you good health, good times, and peace in 2013.
+My law practice continues to grow in the areas of estate administration & settlement, estate planning, tax planning, and estate and “fiduciary” litigation.
+I also represent clients in all types of real estate transactions and contract matters, as well as criminal, personal injury, and business litigation.
+My office at 5 Militia Drive in Lexington is a bright, attractive, first floor location with plenty of free parking.
+I invite you to visit my firm’s updated web site at http://www.georgefootepc.com/; you can also contact me electronically at firstname.lastname@example.org.
+You might also enjoy reading my Law Information Blog at http://www.georgefootepcblog.com/.
+If you know someone in need of legal services, I hope you will recommend me to them.
+This letter is one of the few “advertisements” I use, as I rely primarily upon recommendations from clients.
+Thank you for the referrals you have provided in 2013 and I wish you and yours good health, good times, and peace in 2014.

 —— George E. Foote, J.D., L.L.M. in Taxation